ADB approves USD 1.5 bn loan to India to fight COVID-19

-The Asian Development Bank on Tuesday said it has approved a USD 1.5 billion (about Rs 11,400 crore) loan to India to help fund its response to the novel coronavirus pandemic, including support for immediate priorities such as disease containment and prevention, as well as social protection for the poor and economically vulnerable sections.
-ADB is fully committed to supporting the Government of India in its response to this unprecedented challenge, ADB President Masatsugu Asakawa said.
+The Asian Development Bank on Tuesday said it has approved USD 1.5 billion (about Rs 11,400 crore) loan to India to help fund its fight against coronavirus pandemic.
+The loan has been sanctioned with a view to support immediate priorities such as disease containment and prevention, as well as social protection for the poor and economically vulnerable sections.

-"India has taken proactive and decisive measures to contain COVID-19 to protect lives, including the implementation of social distancing, community quarantine, and testing and tracking," the statement said.
-The government's COVID-19 response program includes a USD 2 billion health sector project to rapidly ramp up test-track-treatment capacity and a USD 23 billion pro-poor relief package, which will provide additional social protection measures targeting the poor, women, vulnerable population, and disadvantaged groups.
+This will include the economic recovery of affected industries and entrepreneurs through better access to finance for micro, small, and medium-sized enterprises; a credit enhancement facility for infrastructure projects; and the strengthening of public service delivery at national and state levels.
+Last week, the ADB had also approved a USD 1.5 billion loan to help the Philippine government fund its COVID-19 response program and strengthen the country’s health care system in its fight against the pandemic.

-Insurance coverage for all types of health workers engaged in the COVID-19 response is also included.
-Around 65 per cent of the package is in the form of direct social assistance and protection to the poor and vulnerable, including women, it said.
+Regional economic growth in developing Asia will decline sharply in 2020 due to the effects of the coronavirus pandemic, before recovering in 2021, according to the Asian Development Outlook (ADO) 2020, the ADB's annual flagship economic publication.
+Growth in India is forecast to slow to 4 per cent in fiscal year (FY) 2020 before strengthening to 6.2 per cent next year.

-In the medium-term, ADB said it will support government efforts and coordinate with other development partners to stimulate the economy, build capacity for monitoring and evaluation of government programs, and improve economic resilience against future shocks.
-This will include the economic recovery of affected industries and entrepreneurs through better access to finance for micro, small, and medium-sized enterprises, a credit enhancement facility for infrastructure projects, and the strengthening of public service delivery at national and state levels.
+The report forecasts regional growth of 2.2 per cent in 2020, a downward revision of 3.3 percentage points relative to the 5.5 per cent ADB had forecast in September 2019.
+Growth is expected to rebound to 6.2 per cent in 2021, assuming that the outbreak ends and activity normalises, the multilateral agency had said.
+PTI NKD CS BAL

 ALSO READ